What is Act?

 Contact us: medialiteracyweek@namle.org

-A special thanks to Christopher Sperry and Cyndy Scheibe of Project Look Sharp, Jimmeka Anderson of I Am Not the Media, and Natasha Casey, PhD for their contributions in developing this content.
+A special thanks to Christopher Sperry and Cyndy Scheibe of Project Look Sharp, Jimmeka Anderson, Ph.D., and Natasha Casey, Ph.D. for their contributions in developing this content.
+Resources were updated in advance of MLW25 by Dan Krutka, Ph.D.